nicholascarey/loomeR/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1213220.svg)](https://doi.org/10.5281/zenodo.1213220)

-Even if you don't cite it, please [let me know](mailto:nicholascarey@gmail.com) if you use it in your experiments.
-I would love to keep an updated list of studies which have made use of it, and I can help publicise your study by tweeting about it!
+If you don't have the space to cite it, please [let me know](mailto:nicholascarey@gmail.com) if you use it in your experiments.
+I would love to keep an updated list of studies which have made use of it, and I can help publicise your paper by tweeting about it!

 ### References